caltechlibrary/mkpage/how-to/the-basics.md

 ```

 The line with the `echo` is just creating our template and saving it
-as the file _hello-world.tmpl_.
+as the file "hello-world.tmpl".
 In the template the only special part
-is `${world}`. "world" is a variable will be replaced by something we
+is `\$\{world\}`. "world" is a variable will be replaced by something we
 define.
 In the line with `mkpage` we define the value for "world" as
 plain text.
 Note we don't need to prefix "world" in the command line.
 The 'text:' before the variable name to indicate the type of object,